Resources on Atlantic World history:

 Paths Across Waters: Black British History in the North East

 Another resource on Atlantic World history is Paths Across Waters.
-The site contains original essays on Afro-Caribbean and African people in the North East of England.
-You can follow the project on Twitter (#PathsWaters) and learn more about the multicultural past of places such as Newcastle, North Shields, and Sunderland.
+The site contains original essays on West Indian and African people in northern England and documents the multicultural past of places such as Newcastle, North Shields, and Sunderland.

 Review of the Haitian Society of History, Geography and Geology

 I’m a writer and editor for the online resource around the Revue de la Société Haïtienne d’Histoire, de Géographie et de Géologie.
+It is a great resource on Atlantic World history.
 This index aims to maximize the impact of Francophone research on Haiti in the English-speaking world.

 Publications